 The Early Intervention Research Directorate was established in response to the Royal Commission into the Child Protection System (2016 Nyland Report).

-In March 2019, the State Government announced that – in line with EIRD’s research findings and recommendations – a new Child and Family Intensive Support System would be developed, including the establishment of a new Intensive Support Unit within the Department of Human Services.
+In March 2019, the State Government announced that – in line with EIRD’s research findings and recommendations – a new Child and Family Support System would be developed, including the establishment of a new Community and Family Services Division within the Department of Human Services.

-The reform strategy (PDF 420.1 KB) and the research report (PDF 508.4 KB) underpinning it are both publicly available.
-View the Hon Michelle Lensink MLC’s media release (PDF 137.4 KB).
+The EIRD system reform strategy (PDF 420.1 KB) and the EIRD summary report of research findings (PDF 508.4 KB) underpinning it are both publicly available.

-EIRD will soon be changing its name to better reflect its function in the implementation of the new system, which includes:
+EIRD's function in the implementation of the new system includes: